ThomasBallardCI/woof-and-bean-M4/README.md

     3. Choose your plan (The Tiny Turtle free plan is acceptable), name your instance and leave the tags blank if you wish, then click the 'Select Region' button
     4. Select a data centre that is closest to you
     5. Click the 'Review' button
-    6. Double check your details then click the 'Create Instance' button
+    6. Double-check your details then click the 'Create Instance' button
     7. Navigate to the ElephantSQL dashboard and click on the database instance name you provided for this project
     8. In the URL section copy the database URL to your clipboard
     9. We will shortly return to this tab so leave it open